BWHIE/hie-botswana/projects/facility-registry-mfl/README.md

 # Facility Registry MFL API

 A NestJS REST API service for accessing organizations and locations data from the Botswana Master Facility List (MFL).
+This service acts as a fallback solution when the MFL is not accessible from within the Government Network, providing reliable access to facility and organization data for healthcare systems.

 ## Features

+- **MFL Fallback Service**: Acts as a reliable fallback when MFL is not accessible from within the Government Network
 - **Locations API**: Access to all location data with search and filtering capabilities
 - **Organizations API**: Access to all organization data with search and filtering capabilities
 - **Health Monitoring**: Built-in health check endpoints